 A Good Springtime Spot

-Surfline notes with its southward faces causes northwest winds to howl offshore.
-This makes for great springtime spot.
-Doran is popular when the surf is too big everywhere else, but forget about it if the winds are from the south.
+Surfline notes with its southward faces cause northwest winds to howl offshore.
+This makes for a great springtime spot.
+Doran is popular when the surf is too big everywhere else but forget about it if the winds are from the south.

 Surfing Bodega Bay

-Below is drone video of Sonoma County’s most popular surfing spot, Bodega.
-Filmed during the winter near Salmon Creek, winter surfers enjoy the 30º weather and nice waves in Bodega Bay, CA. Unlike surfing Sea Ranch, Bodega is known for its big, burly beachbreaks.
+Below is a drone video of Sonoma County’s most popular surfing spot, Bodega.
+Filmed during the winter near Salmon Creek, winter surfers enjoy the 30º weather and nice waves in Bodega Bay, CA. Unlike surfing Sea Ranch, Bodega is known for its big, burly beach breaks.

 Like so many spots in the Northern California area, Sonoma County is affected by dramatic swings of the tide, swell angle, swell period, as well as wind conditions.
 Be prepared to have your butt kicked when surfing Salmon Creek, known for its heavy wave.
 Visit Surfline for more details on navigating the channels.